Nick-solich/Nick-s-Project/README.md

 # Nick-s-Project
-The Prototype of Project that I used to do
+The Prototype of E-commerce Web-App Project\
+Project Size 3 members : Walkthough to all role in project